 Diboll ISD participates in the National School Lunch and Breakfast Programs through USDA.
 Children from households that meet Federal Income Guidelines are eligible for free or reduced-price meals.
 To apply for free or reduced-price meals, complete the Free and Reduced-Price School Meals Application.
 Be sure to fill out all required information and return it to your child's school.
 Please allow up to 10 days for processing.

 Online Free/Reduced Applications are now available!

 How do I get an application?

-Applications are sent home with students at the beginning of each school year.
+Applications are mailed to household before the beginning of each school year.
+Applications are available online.
 They are also available at the school office, the cafeteria, or the Child Nutrition office in the Administration building.
 New students are given an application upon registration.
 You may also call (936) 829-6104

 to request an application be sent to you.